modmore/docs/en/01_Commerce/v1/75_Developer/Calculations.md

 ### Shipping

-Item specific shipping costs are based on the order item price adjustment records for an order item.
-These are simply summed up, and stored in the shipping field.
+If per-item shipping costs are added (which is not something currently exposed in the core), the shipping field on the item will sum those up.

 ### Discount

-Just like the shipping costs, the discount is also based on order item price adjustments.
-These are also summed up.
+The discount field sums up order item price adjustments.

 ### Total Before Tax

-The `total_before_tax` is a sum of the subtotal, the shipping and the discount fields.
-Tax modules should use this total column for their math.
+The `total_before_tax` is a sum of the subtotal, the shipping and the discount fields, prior to the tax calculation taking place (see total excluding tax description, below)

 ### Total Excluding Tax

-The `total_ex_tax` contains the total price excluding the calculated tax.
+The `total_ex_tax` contains the total price for the item excluding the calculated tax.

 If `commerce.tax_calculation` is set to `exclusive`, this value will be the same as `total_before_tax`.